“Making the Very Complex… Awesomely Simple”

 Since 1994, John has presented workshops, speeches, and executive coaching to hundreds of companies and organizations worldwide, including government offices and not-for-profits.
 His work as a business advisor and executive educator has taken him on assignments to many European countries as well as Hong Kong, Japan, China, Mexico, Latin America, New Zealand, Australia, the Caribbean, and Canada.

 John is the author of five business books.
 His works include:

 John Spence provides a variety of services.
 His specialties include executive education and training workshops in the following areas:

 · Strategic thinking and planning

 · Building winning cultures

-Professional Speaker: comfortable with small groups of high-level executives to large scale seminars and keynote speeches at national meetings with groups as large as 9,000+.
+As a professional speaker, John is comfortable with anything from small groups of high-level executives to large scale seminars to keynote speeches at national meetings with as many as 10,000 attendees or more.